 Feeding and dispersal ecology are critical for butterfly survival, fecundity and longevity.
 The distribution of larval host and adult feeding resources (nectar/fruit/carrion etc.) fundamentally influence patterns of butterfly oviposition, dispersal, emigration and immigration rates in local populations and are responsible in shaping butterfly metapopulation structures.
 In this symposium, we will cover a variety of topics on the feeding, herbivory and dispersal ecology of butterflies ranging from biology to conservation applications such as impacts of land use change, and habitat restoration for butterflies.

-Timothy Bonebrake: Floral resources and disturbance determine butterfly communities in Hong Kong urban parks
+Timothy Bonebrake: Plant resources and disturbance effects on butterfly communities in urban parks

 Anuj Jain: Impacts of land use change on feeding and dispersal ecology in tropical Singapore

 Ana Salgado: Host plant preference-performance across life stages in the Glanville fritillary butterfly (Melitaea cinxia)

 Po-An Lin: Switching between resistance and tolerance: impact of drought stress on defense strategies of tomato against caterpillars